Soontao/presentations/src/cpi/cpi-sftp.md

 ---

-## [Connect] Go to ‘id_rsa’ entry and download public key
+## [Connect] Go to the ‘id_rsa’ entry and download public key

-SSH server will accept clients by this key.
+SSH server will accept clients by `public key`.

-After downloaded, you will get a ‘id_rsa.pub’ key file, you should provide this file to the **sftp provider**, so that the server will accept the request from CPI.
+Click the `id_rsa` entry, enter the defail page, and download the `public key`, after downloaded, you will get a ‘id_rsa.pub’ key file, you should provide this file to the **sftp provider**, so that the server will accept the request from CPI.

 ---